petard/coolirr/README.md

 The tool requires the MA-21 to be inserted at the time of measurement.

-This tool wouldn't be possible without dedicated work from:
+This tool wouldn't be possible without the dedicated work from:
 * https://gitlab.com/sane-project/backends
 * https://github.com/kosma/coolscan-mods
 * https://github.com/kevihiiin/Nikon-Coolscan-RE